Weixin-Liang/read-the-doc/docs/_build/html/_sources/sub_pages/example_images.rst.txt

    :alt:

    **Figure: Example Cat vs. Dog Images from MetaDataset.** For each class, MetaDataset provides many subsets of data, each of which corresponds different contexts (the context is stated in parenthesis).

+Different subsets may share common images---e.g. a dog image can have both grass and frisbee would occur in both \emph{dog with grass} and \emph{dog with frisbee}.
+Therefore, the total number of subsets times the average number of images in each subset is much larger than the original dataset.
+The distance between subsets capture this overlap, but also broader similarities.

 General Contexts (Locations and Weather)